jehcriss42/rails_react/README.md

 # Rails + React

-Practice Ruby on Rails Project with a React Frontend implementation and different test approaches.
+Practice Ruby on Rails Project with a React Frontend implementation.

 Versions: